 The fascinating wildlife of the San Cristobal and the Galapagos as a whole is arguably the main reason people come to visit the islands.
 The animals are very friendly and have no natural fear of humans, so you can enjoy these curious creatures from close up.
 However, to preserve the vitality and comfort of the animals, do not touch them and be sure to maintain a 6-foot distance at all times.

 In the Sea

-There are many aquatic and semi-aquatic animals that enjoy the pristine peace of the Galapagos.
-Among them are Galapagos sea lions, Galapagos fur seals, minke whales, orcas, humpback whales, dolphins, Galapagos green sea turtles, marine iguanas, Sally lightfoot crabs, ghost crabs, hermit crabs, whale sharks, Blainville’s beaked whale, Cuvier’s beaked whale, and an abundance of tropical and reef fish.
+There are many aquatic and semi-aquatic animals that enjoy the pristine and peaceful waters of the Galapagos.
+Among them are Galapagos sea lions, Galapagos fur seals, minke whales, orcas, humpback whales, dolphins, Galapagos green sea turtles, marine iguanas, Sally lightfoot crabs, ghost crabs, hermit crabs, whale sharks, Blainville’s beaked whale, Cuvier’s beaked whale, as well as an abundance of tropical and reef fish.

 On land you can find many interesting reptiles and insects.
 Reptiles include the famous Galapagos giant tortoises, lava lizards, Galapagos land iguana and Galapagos pink land iguana.
 Insects include eight species of butterflies, praying mantis, beetles, bees and more.
 There are also some arthropods including the Galapagos scorpion and common yellow scorpion.

 The birdlife of the Galapagos is infamous, from Darwin’s finches to blue-footed boobies.
 Other interesting birds you can find on Cristobal Island include red-footed and Nazca boobies, frigate birds, brown pelicans, tropic birds, Galapagos hawk, peregrine falcon, and mockingbirds.